-Today we also start a series of parables from Matthew's gospel.
-A parable is a story which ends with a single punch-line that emerges naturally from the story yet usually takes the reader somewhat by surprise by its application.
-As we compare the same parable in different gospels, we see how each evangelist felt free to adapt these enigmatic stories.
+Today we begin a series of parables from Matthew's gospel.
+A parable usually ends with a single punch-line that often takes the reader somewhat by surprise by its application.
+As we compare the same parable in different gospels, we see how each evangelist felt free to adapt these enigmatic stories told by Jesus.

-As we compare Exodus with the gospel, we observe two different ways in which God deals with his people: in Exodus, miraculously; in Matthew, naturally, by the farmer's hard work.
+As we compare Exodus with today's gospel, we note two different ways in which God deals with his people: in Exodus, miraculously; in Matthew, naturally, by the farmer's hard work.
 Comparing Exodus and Jeremiah, we see also two different types of grumbling and complaints.
 After leaving Egypt, the people begin to murmur, first about the bitter water (15:24) and now about the scarcity of meat and bread.
 Clearly they preferred slavery with plenty to eat, rather than freedom and human dignity without these material benefits.
 God responded with a miracle that was not just for the benefit of the grumblers but for all future generations of his people, extending to ourselves.
-The Book of Wisdom looked on the manna as symbolic of all God's wonderful gifts:… You nourished your people with food of angels and furnished them bread from heaven, ready at hand, untoiled-for, endowed with all delights and conforming to every taste… (Wis 16:20-21).

 The Israelites in the desert were demanding instant paradise and refused to follow the slow trek through the desert with its austerities and deprivations.
 What a contrast we see in the prophet Jeremiah, a man of strong and humble faith, tested in all sorts of ways and still persevering in his mission.
 While the grumbling in the desert grew out of a selfish disposition, Jeremiah's complaints came from the strength of his faith in God's providential care.